skius/grabapl/grabapl/problems-testcases.md

 **Potential fixes**:
 1. Shape queries are not allowed to change the abstract values of their matched nodes.
    - This is the simplest solution, but it is also quite limiting.
+   - It also doesn't work, because we may want to delete the node!
+Which is in effect a 'change'.
 2. Shape queries match invariantly, i.e., if some abstract value `t_s` is expected, then concrete values only match that query if their type is exactly `t_s`.
    - Subsequent modifications would be allowed to change the abstract value to something more precise, i.e. a subtype of `t_s`,